alanng10/class-lang/Docue/Article/Sande/a.md

 Int any is passed with ref.
 Ref that has IntType has the int value stored in ref value.
 Struct any is passed with ref.
+Ref that has StructType has the memory index of the struct any stored in ref value.

 StorageType is used to declare variable storage.